PDAL/PDAL/doc/development/writing-kernel.rst

    :language: cpp
    :linenos:

-As with other plugins, the MyKernel class needs to have the following three methods declared for the plugin interface to be satisfied:
+As with other plugins, the MyKernel class needs to return a name.

 .. literalinclude:: ../../examples/writing-kernel/MyKernel.hpp
    :language: cpp
-   :lines: 16-18
+   :lines: 17

 The source